ubuntu/ubuntu-desktop-documentation/docs/explanation/accessibility-stack.md

 ### Flutter

 A selection of applications on Ubuntu Desktop such as [App Center](https://github.com/ubuntu/app-center) are built with Flutter.
 Flutter engine has compatibility issues with AT-SPI.
-To learn how to make Fluuter applications that would be compatible with Ubuntu Desktop's default assistive solutions, reach out to the development team at [Discourse](https://discourse.ubuntu.com/tag/flutter).
+To learn how to make Flutter applications that would be compatible with Ubuntu Desktop's default assistive solutions, reach out to the development team at [Discourse](https://discourse.ubuntu.com/tag/flutter).

 ### Overview of Ubuntu Desktop applications and their interfaces